georgebaher/Haskell--Chess/README.md

 ## Contact
 For any questions or suggestions, please contact me at @*georgeelswefy@gmail.com*

-Enjoy your chess games with TheChessWizard brought to you by Mr Haskell the functional! **Happy coding! 🚀**
+Enjoy your chess games with The Chess Wizard brought to you by Mr Haskell the functional! **Happy coding! 🚀**